-When it comes to the FR5 when I tried it the boot felt so light and comfortable and it fits true to size.
-Since I have wider feet what I loved about the Fr5 is it had a wide toe box so I could accommodate really well with this boot.
-One thing I have to say is when I had the Fr5 on there was a lot of foam around the ankle area which adds to the comfort of the boot, but I felt a bit of heel float, which means I just feel like my heels are lifting off the insole.
+When it came to the FR5, when I tried it, the boot felt so light and comfortable, and it fits true to size.
+Since I have wider feet, I loved the Fr5 because it had a wide toe box to really accommodate this boot.
+I have to say that when I had the Fr5 on, there was a lot of foam around the ankle area, which adds to the boot’s comfort, but I felt a bit of heel float, which means I feel like my heels are lifting off the insole.

-The construction of the boot consists of a lot of hard TPU, which helps with the impact protection, then there is a large molded shim plate.
-On the back of the boot, there is again a lot of hard TPU going on so it can be impact protection for the calf area.
+The boot’s construction consists of a lot of hard TPU, which helps with the impact protection, then there is a large molded shim plate.
+On the back of the boot, there is again a lot of hard TPU going on to impact the calf area’s protection.

-FR5 offers really good protection, on the medial and lateral side of the boot it has a biomechanical hinge system, which does two things.
-First, it offers really good lateral support for good rigidity, secondly it helps with flexibility.
+FR5 offers really good protection on the medial and lateral sides of the boot.
+It has a biomechanical hinge system, which does two things.
+First, it offers really good lateral support for good rigidity; secondly, it helps with flexibility.

-For the buckle design, Fly Racing has put four buckles, which work very simply, and are replaceable.
+Fly Racing has put four buckles for the buckle design, which work very simply and are replaceable.

 Very unique about the FR5 is their fishtail system.
-Underneath the insole and midsole there you have fishtail, which is made from plastic, and its job is to absorb some of the vibration that is coming from the dirt bike through the footpegs into the boot.
+Underneath the insole and midsole, you have a fishtail made from plastic, and its job is to absorb some of the vibrations coming from the dirt bike through the footpegs into the boot.
 There the boot has steel shanks, which offer more support and rigidity to the sole.
 There is plenty of grip on the sole and a pretty good peg feel.

 What To Look For When Buying Motocross Boots